erlangsters/term-validator/DOCUMENTATION.md

     - The 'string' validator
     - The 'list' validator
     - The 'tuple' validator
+    - The 'tuple_dynamic' validator
     - The 'map' validator
+    - The 'map_dynamic' validator
     - The 'any_of' validator
     - The 'all_of' validator
 - Implementing custom validators